Section 4 Capacity Building for Community Development and Affordable Housing

 How may assistance be used?

 Eligible Activities and Priorities.
 Funds may be used to provide the following services: 1.
 Training, education, support, and advice to enhance the technical and administrative capabilities of CDCs and CHDOs.
 This includes building the capacity of CDCs and CHDOs to: o Participate in consolidated planning, fair housing planning and Continuum of Care homeless assistance efforts that help ensure community-wide participation in assessing area needs; o Consult broadly within the community; o Cooperatively plan for the use of available resources in a comprehensive and holistic manner; and o Assist in evaluating performance under these community efforts and in linking plans with neighboring communities in order to foster regional planning.
-2. Loans, pass-through grants, development assistance, predevelopment assistance, or other financial assistance to CDCs and CHDOs to carry out community development and affordable housing activities that benefit low-income or low- and moderate-income families and persons, including the acquisition, construction, or rehabilitation of housing for low-income or low- and moderate-income families and persons, and community and economic development activities that create jobs for low-income persons.
+2. Loans, pass-through grants, development assistance, predevelopment assistance, or other financial assistance to CDCs and CHDOs to carry out community development and affordable housing activities that benefit low-income or low- and moderate-income families and persons, and community and economic development activities that create jobs for low-income persons.
 3. Such other activities as may be determined by the grantees in consultation with the Secretary or his or her designee.
 Currently only Section 4 related Administration activities are eligible under this category.

 What are the requirements after being awarded this opportunity?